AN INTRODUCTION TO THE SCALES OF MT MERU

 its uncanny sound compared to this family of Indonesian scales.

-Each of these scales has the property of forming a series of equal
+It is worth highlighting what properties make these scales unique.
+Harmonically they have the property of forming a series of proportional (or equal

 generates difference tones